WordPress/gutenberg/packages/components/CONTRIBUTING.md

 export const secondary = () => <Button variant="secondary">Secondary Button</Button>;
 ```

-For even more flexibility while writing stories, the [`@storybook/addons-controls`](https://storybook.js.org/addons/@storybook/addon-controls) addon is a great way to interact with a component's arguments dynamically and in real time.
+A great tool to use when writing stories is the [Storybook Controls addon](https://storybook.js.org/addons/@storybook/addon-controls).
+Ideally props should be exposed by using this addon, which provides a graphical UI to interact dynamically with the component without needing to write code.

-Ideally, all of the props for the story's components should be exposed by using knobs.
-The default value of the knobs should coincide with the default value of the props (i.e. it should be `undefined` if a prop is not required).
+The default value of each control should coincide with the default value of the props (i.e. it should be `undefined` if a prop is not required).
 A story should, therefore, also explicitly show how values from the Context System are applied to (sub)components.
 A good example of how this may look like is the [`Card` story](https://wordpress.github.io/gutenberg/?path=/story/components-card--default) (code [here](/packages/components/src/card/stories/index.js)).

 Storybook can be started on a local maching by running `npm run storybook:dev`.
 Alternatively, the components' catalogue (up to date with the latest code on `trunk`) can be found at [wordpress.github.io/gutenberg/](https://wordpress.github.io/gutenberg/).